simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-deployment.md

       Policy("cloudFrontPolicy", policyArgs)
 ```

-The last thing we create is a role which can be used by our deployment pipeline and that tells IAM that this role can be assumed by GitHub Actions in our repository.
-It is important to define the condition, in the policy document statement, to restrict the access to the wanted repository.
-Otherwise every workflow in GitHub could assume this role.
+Last, we create a role that can be used by our deployment pipeline that tells AWS IAM that this role can be taken by GitHub actions in our repository.
+It is important to define the condition in the policy document statement to restrict access to the desired repository.
+Otherwise, any workflow in GitHub could take over this role.

 ```fsharp
 let githubActionsRole =